 Sometimes in order to learn why an animal dies, we have to conduct a necropsy (an autopsy).
 You will watch a veterinary pathologist perform a necropsy and learn the various parts of the body and what is normal and abnormal.

-During this session, you will get to watch a horse run on our horse treadmill.
+During this session, you will get to watch a horse run on our equine treadmill.
 As you watch this horse reach 35 mph, you will feel the power of these great animals as they are running.
-In addition, you will get to see how veterinary healthcare professionals use small cameras to look into a horses airway to understand how it is breathing.
+In addition, you will get to see how veterinary healthcare professionals use small cameras to look into a horses stomach to access gastrointestinal health.

 As future veterinary healthcare professionals, you will get to see and experience this outstanding zoo from all angles.
 Our appreciation for zoo animals is important and as we learn about those veterinary healthcare professionals who take care of them, you will also learn and see why zoos are so important.